dbinczyk-developx/Katamarans-KataFall2024/FitnessFunctions/Cost.md

 ## Introduction and assumptions

 The goal of that fitness function is to have a control of cost in the system.
 We are looking for provide a total cost of single job candidate main flow utilization.
+In that fitness function we focus on the AI Service cost due to the main impact on total amount.

 Assumptions:
 * *Resume*  - contains around 300 words to process